Zoology BSc (Honours) 2025 entry

 Field trips

-From first year to Honours, students studying biology will also have the opportunity to go on field trips to gather data.
-During third year, zoology students may participate in a week-long field course involving field-based exercises in a range of aquatic or terrestrial habitats.
+From first year to Honours, students studying zoology will also have the opportunity to go on field trips to gather data.
+During third year, zoology students participate in a week-long field course involving field-based exercises in a range of aquatic or terrestrial habitats.
 Students will be able to examine and measure biodiversity, ecophysiological adaptation and community structure with both plant and animal materials.

 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
 More information on the structure of the modules system can be found on the flexible degree structure web page.